matteosox/nba/README.md

 Inspired by the [12-factor application guide](https://12factor.net/config).

-### DNS

-I own the domain mattefay.com through hover.com.
-I host my blog there, using format.com.
-This repo's site is hosted at the nba.mattefay.com subdomain.
-Since [Vercel](https://vercel.com/) is hosting this site, I have a CNAME DNS record in Hover to alias that subdomain to them, i.e. `CNAME nba cname.vercel-dns.com`.

 ### Developing the NextJS App

 _TL;DR: Run `app/run.sh`._

-To ease developing the NextJS web app, we use `npm run dev` in a Docker container with the app mounted.
+To ease developing the NextJS web app, we use `npm --prefix app run dev` in a Docker container with the app mounted.
 This starts the app in [development mode](https://nextjs.org/docs/api-reference/cli#development), which takes advantage of NextJS's [fast refresh](https://nextjs.org/docs/basic-features/fast-refresh) functionality, which catches exceptions and loads code updates near-instantaneously.

+### Updating node packages

+_TL;DR: Run `app/run.sh npm --prefix app update`._

-Additionally, if you'd like to run a different command, e.g. to install a new npm package using `npm install new-package`, you can use the same script with an optional command, e.g. `app/run.sh YOUR CMD HERE`.
+To install a new npm package using `npm --prefix app install new-package`, you can use the same script with an optional command, e.g. `app/run.sh YOUR CMD HERE`.
+To update all packages, run `app/run.sh npm --prefix app update`.

 ## Continuous Integration